rezanikfal/Tutorials/Angular/Pipe.md

 ```

-- The `@Pipe` decorator in Angular essentially registers the class with the DI system similarly to how @Injectable does.
+- The `@Pipe` decorator in Angular essentially registers the class with the DI (Dependency Injection) system similarly to how @Injectable does.
 - So for **built-in** and **custom** pipes we can put them in the `providers` array of a component and inject them to the same component:
 ```javascript
 @Component({